Rafkraft/twitter_bot/readme.md

 Your application is working, but no user have been added to your application, in order to add users to the program, you'll have to send POST requests to the /addUser route.

 * You'll have to send POST requests to the /addUser route, this request must contain 7 precise fields:
-    * twitterUsername: Twitter username (case sensitive)
+    * _twitterUsername_: Twitter username (case sensitive)
-    * lastName: last name
+    * _lastName_: last name
-    * firstName: first name
+    * _firstName_: first name
-    * mail: email adress
+    * _mail_: email adress
-    * date1: day of birth (JJ)
+    * _date1_: day of birth (JJ)
-    * date2: month of birth (MM)
+    * _date2_: month of birth (MM)
-    * date3: year of birth (YYYY)
+    * _date3_: year of birth (YYYY)
-    * message_auth: result of the sha1 hashing of all these variables, so the request is signed and secured, in our case, the variables are joined with a comma in a big string.
+    * _message_auth_: result of the sha1 hashing of all these variables, so the request is signed and secured, in our case, the variables are joined with a comma in a big string.
-    * timestamp: time variable (not currently used)
+    * _timestamp_: time variable (not currently used)

 This request method must be used to add users to the application, the main identifier for a user is the mail.
 It means that if a request is sent, and the mail is already taken, no user will be created, the twitter username and all the informations will be updated.

+#### A few advices

+Now your application should be running, checking tweets containing the hashtag you defined in the app.yaml file every 5 minutes and adding product to the user cart.
+In order to recover the product id from the url, you'll probably have to proceed differently, the function that recovers the id from the url is in the checkTweets.py file line 87, a problem might occur at this step.
+In the checkTweets.py file line 101, you may also want to change the first letter of the hashtag that should contain variation information.
+In our example, if the first letter is t, this hashtag is considered as "#taille_M" formatted, and the "M" variation is recovered from it.
+You can change the T and t line 104 to S and s for example, if you want to retrive the variation from "#size_M" or "#Size_M"